drghirlanda/alex/Docs/AlexManual.md

   at any time during the trial.

-- **MinITI** and **MaxITI** are the minimum and maximum values of the inter-trial interval.
-Each inter-trial interval will be drawn between these values with uniform distribution.
+- **MinITI** and **MaxITI** are the minimum and maximum values of the intertrial interval.
+Each intertrial interval will be drawn between these values with uniform distribution.

 - **Response** is the key subjects are instructed to press if they want